 The Board views orientation and continuing education as vital tools for building an effective Board.
 We provide all new directors, upon joining the Board, with an orientation session regarding the Board and the Company's operations.
 The orientation consists of presentations by members of senior management on the Company's strategic plans, financial statements and key issues, policies and practices.
 We also periodically provide materials, updates and presentations, including in regular Board and committee meetings, or provided by qualified third parties, to all directors on issues and subjects that assist them in fulfilling their responsibilities, such as key industry developments and the competitive landscape, as well as on emerging issues such as ESG and cybersecurity.
 The Board also periodically visits our facilities around the globe.
-The Board has a formal policy on director education articulating the Board's belief that our stockholders are best served by a Board comprised of individuals who are well versed in modern principles of corporate governance and other subject matters relevant to their board service, and who thoroughly comprehend the roles and responsibilities of an effective board in the oversight of the Company.
+The Board comprised of individuals who are well versed in modern principles of corporate governance and other subject matters relevant to their board service, and who thoroughly comprehend the roles and responsibilities of an effective board in the oversight of the Company.
 This policy provides for the reimbursement to directors of certain expenses associated with directors' attendance at seminars, conferences and other continuing education programs designed for directors of public companies.